 Conductivity and Total Dissolved Solids (TDS) measure the total amount of material dissolved in the water.
 Higher values indicate potentially rich, more productive water, whereas lower values indicate potentially clean, less productive water.
 (If nutrient pollution is occurring, the total phosphorus concentration is a much better indicator of potential productivity.)
-The readings of TDS on Portage Lake ranged from June readings averaging 199.5 ug/L, August averages of 205 ug/L to September readings averaging 198 ug/L. (Shoreline samplings were very similar to deep basins).
-The tributary sampling was only slightly higher.
+The combined readings of TDS on Portage Lake ranged from June readings averaging 201 ug/L, August averages of 203 ug/L to September readings averaging 197 ug/L. (Shoreline samplings were very similar to deep basins).
+The tributary sampling was slightly higher, averaging 261 ug/L in May and 251 ug/L in September.
 Overall, these averages classify the overall TDS of Portage Lake as Low Dissolved material.
-The conductivity readings on Portage Lake are slightly higher than the TDS readings and overall the spring readings (average 249 uS/cm) were similar to the September readings (average 254 uS/cm) (uS/cm=microsiemens per centimeter).
-The August averages were slightly higher (277 uS/cm), but not significantly.
-Higher levels can likely be due to runoff which is also supported by the slightly higher conductivity readings from the Tributaries (May average Conductivity reading is 275 uS/cm while September average is 316 uS/cm).
-Tributary readings are similar to 2015.
-The tributary Conductivity readings are almost considered high dissolved salts (material).
-All of lake data Conductivity numbers are similar to past data collected.
+The conductivity readings on Portage Lake are slightly higher than the TDS readings with the basin average of 245 uS/cm in May, 271 uS/cm in August and 237 uS/cm in September. (uS/cm=microsiemens per centimeter).
+Higher levels can likely be due to runoff, which is also supported by the slightly higher conductivity readings from the Tributaries (May average Conductivity reading is 280 uS/cm while September average is 291 uS/cm).
+Tributary readings are slightly higher than 2016, but generally speaking quite consistent.